 How To Calculate Air Rights

-Air rights are what you can build on a property as per zoning regulations.
-If you have a property where you can build a total of 100,000 square feet, your air rights are 100,000 sq ft.
-If that property currently has a 60,000 sq ft building, then your unused air rights (or unused development rights) are 40,000 square feet.
-You can either add 40,000 sq ft to your building or you can sell it to your neighbor and they can add it to their property development.
+If you have a property where you can build 100,000 square feet, your air rights are 100,000 sqft.
+If that property has a 60,000 sq ft building, your unused air rights (or unused development rights) are 40,000 square feet.
+You can either add 40,000 sq ft to your building or sell it to your neighbor, who can add it to their property development.

 NYC Air Rights Calculations